blackman5566/allen-ios-code-style/README.md

 ## Status

-This is the first public version of the playbook.
+This is the first public version of the skill.

 It currently focuses on iOS Swift code organization and AI-assisted refactoring style.